Azure/CCOInsights/dashboards/ADODashboard-Contributors/ADODeploymentGuide.md

 - **InitializeTables**: you will need to run this endpoint once manually to initialize the Storage Account with the required tables and collect all the data history available in the Azure DevOps API.
 - **ADODailySync**: this endpoint will be automatically run in a daily basis and will add more data to the already created storage account tables.
 If you don't want a daily cadence, you can update the cron expression in the `function.json` file under the [ADO DailySync folder](./src/ADOContributions/ADODailySync/).

 Finally, if you go to the root folder of the repository you will find the [workflows folder](../../.github/workflows/) under the `.github` folder.
-There you can locate the workflow that you will have to run to deploy the back end of the dashboard.
+There you can locate the workflow that you will have to run to deploy the back-end of the dashboard.
 The only parameter you will need to setup manually while triggering the workflow in the `resourceGroupName` that you created earlier.

 Now you are ready to deploy the back-end solution in your environment:
 ![deploy-back-end](../../install/images/ado-run-workflow.png)